thomknoe/pix2grasshopper/readme.md

 CLIP Description: _"Mangrove trees have complex, arching root systems that spread outward and downward in interwoven networks.
 The roots form a dense, supportive lattice that stabilizes the tree in waterlogged environments, creating a geometric forest of stilt-like supports."_

 ![Rhino snowflake](https://github.com/thomknoe/pix2grasshopper/blob/main/Images/Results/rhinoSnowflake.png)
-CLIP Description: _"Snowflakes are crystalline structures that exhibit radial symmetry, with six-sided geometries that vary infinitely.
+CLIP Description: _"Snowflakes are crystalline structures that exhibit radial symmetry, with six-sided geometries that vary.
 Each flake is a unique, intricate pattern formed by the freezing of water vapor in the atmosphere."_

 ![Rhino wave](https://github.com/thomknoe/pix2grasshopper/blob/main/Images/Results/rhinoWave.png)
 CLIP Description: _"Waves propagate across oceans and lakes, forming rhythmic peaks and troughs.
 The geometry shifts dynamically, from small ripples to towering swells, with foam and spray adding texture to the surface."_